Rainy River Boulders (upper)

 High quality granite scree and glacial erratics with nice forest floor landings within a pristine wilderness setting alongside the headwaters of a crystal clear river that are accessed by a all wheel drive service road that is currently a bit mangled due to fresh logging.
 However road is still awd access (not 4wd) with adequate clearance and driving skills (don’t spin tires because it damages road) Boulders are near the town of Gibsons BC. the home of Persephone Brewery and many great eateries.
-The most reliable time to visit is May through September but April and October can be spectacular, weather permitting.
+The most reliable time to visit is May through September but other times can be spectacular, weather permitting.

 It is also possible to walk to the Ice and Fire zone from roadside zone parking.